petedavisdev/petedavis.dev/_posts/how-to-create-a-vuepress-site-and-deploy-it-to-netlify.md

 ## Before you start

 You will need the usual front-end development tools installed on your computer - [Git](https://git-scm.com/), [Node](https://nodejs.org/) and [your favourite code editor](https://code.visualstudio.com/).

-Grab yourself a fresh [GitHub](https://github.com/) repo and [clone it](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on your computer.
+Grab yourself a [GitHub](https://github.com/) repo and [clone it](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on your computer.

 ## VuePress in 5 steps